Best RV Pet Temperature Monitor: My Top Pick After Testing Waggle, Necto & MarCELL

 Pets aren’t allowed everywhere, so the reality of RV travel is that you’ll occasionally have to leave them unattended for a short time.

-It’s important to have an RV temperature monitor for your camper which can alert you to temperature changes that become too hot or too cold for your pets.
+It’s important to have an RV pet temperature monitor for your camper that can alert you to temperature changes that become too hot or too cold for your pets.

-While Waggle pet monitor is one of the most well-known options, in my opinion, it isn’t the best RV temperature monitor for pets (they just have a really big marketing budget).
+While Waggle pet monitor is one of the most well-known options, in my opinion, it isn’t the best RV temperature monitor for pets (they just seem to have a reallllly big advertising budget.)

 There are several alternative RV pet temperature monitors to consider: